Jeznar/GitRepo/Work_Log.md

 22.12.13 **Plant Growth** automated by placement of a pair of tiles to mark the area affected by the spell.

+22.12.13 **Fire Shield** update logging and set a target requirement for the temp item

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)